dscx/applied/README.md

 iApplied
 =======

-[iApplied](http://iapplied.heroku.com)is a webapp to help you keep track of jobs you've applied for!
+[iApplied](http://iapplied.heroku.com) is a webapp to help you keep track of jobs you've applied for!

 ----